MedAmirSoltani/battery-rul-phm/README.md

 ## Link to AEM Electrolyzers

-This pipeline mirrors the PHM objectives for AEM stacks:

-- **Health Indicators** → cell voltage decay, temperature gradients, pressure
+The PHM logic applied here is directly transposable to AEM electrolyzer stacks :

+- Battery degradation signals (voltage, discharge time, charging behavior) share the same temporal dynamics as stack indicators (cell voltage, temperature, pressure)
-- **Degradation modeling** → same LSTM architecture, retrained on stack data
+- The LSTM architecture can be retrained on GEN-HY supervision data to predict stack RUL in real time
-- **Online prognostics** → deployable in industrial supervision systems
-- **EIS/DRT integration** → additional diagnostic features for AEM-specific degradation
+- EIS/DRT diagnostics could be integrated as additional input features to capture AEM-specific degradation mechanisms

 ---